dteuscher1/Project426/README.md

 - Gradient Boosted Machine
 - Extreme Gradient Boosted Machine

+Below are the out-of-sample accuracies for each of the models:

 | Data | Logistic | KNN | Random Forest | GBM | XGB |
 | ----------- | ----------- |----------- |----------- |----------- |----------- |
 | Away Difference | 0.617 | 0.605 | 0.614 | 0.597 | 0.601 |